 If you have a bean to cup or commercial group machine, you can use a cleaning tablet to get into the inside of your machine.

-And to make it as easy as possible for you, check out our guide below on how to clean your specific coffee machine the best way possible.
+Check out our guide below on how to clean your specific coffee machine.

 Here is a guide on the most popular coffee machines and how to clean them correctly…